Optimal Control of an SIR Model with Noncompliance as a Social Contagion: Conclusion Future Directions

 We suggest several avenues for future work.
 A first would be to incorporate stochastic effects to account for various uncertainties inherent to both epidemic spread of diseases and human behavior.
 This is partially addressed in \cite{PW3}, but not in the context of optimal control, and quantification of the effect that stochasticity has on the optimal control maps could be interesting.
 Another direction would be to synthesize these results with other modeling frameworks.
 For example, a multiplex network describing the coevolution of disease and opinion spread is presented in \cite{Peng}, but does not include optimal control of disease spread.
 Modeling controls in a similar manner to ours but in the network setting could help illuminate the ways in which heterogeneity of contact networks affects spread of the disease in the presence of noncompliant behavior.
-Finally, inclusion of more finely modeled control variables could push models like this toward real-world utility.
+Next, inclusion of more finely modeled control variables could push models like this toward real-world utility.
 This could include things like the singular and/or one-shot vaccinations as in \cite{OneShot,MR3012899} respectively, limited quarantine availability in \cite{OC_limitQuarantine}, or control of information via media outlets like in \cite{OC_withMediaCoverage}.
-Incorporation of finely tuned controllers into models of epidemiology with human behavioral effects could lead to vastly increased modeling fidelity.
+Incorporation of finely tuned controllers into models of epidemiology with human behavioral effects could lead to vastly increased modeling fidelity. \WW{Lastly, rather than modeling the spread of noncompliance via mass action, one could use the language of evolutionary game theory, wherein compliance and noncompliance are competing behavioral strategies which spread according to some measure of payoff-driven fitness.
+Careful considerations of the exact manners in which behaviors spread could lead to models which more faithfully represent the true dynamics.
+Likewise, more general behavioral modeling wherein compliance-noncompliance is a spectrum rather than a binary state may be more realistic, and the development of models with this philosophy is a promising path forward.}